jeffreylanters/unity-entity-component-system/README.md

   public void Destroy ();
   /// Adds an asset to the entity. public void AddAsset (UnityEngine.Object asset);
-  /// Loads a resources and adds it as an asset to the entity. public void AddAsset (string assetResourcePath);
+  /// Loads a asset from the controller and adds it as an asset to the entity. public void AddAsset (string name);

   /// Sets the position of an entity. public void SetPosition (float x, float y, float z = 0);
   /// Adds to the position of an entity.